 Why choose Stage School Australia?

-Stage School Australia (formerly the Children’s Performing Company of Australia) has been the leading provider of performing arts to children and youth aged 5 -18 in Victoria for nearly 30 years.
+Stage School Australia (formerly the Children’s Performing Company of Australia) has been the leading provider of performing arts to children and youth aged 4 -18 in Victoria for over 30 years.
 In this time we have crafted what we believe to be the highest quality programmes for young people interested in developing their skills in this field.

 What are the benefits of Stage School Australia?